A modified naturalness principle and its experimental tests: Finite naturalness, vacuum decay and inflation

 This is however not a general conclusion.
 Indeed there is one special model where the instability is avoided by a tree level effect with small couplings.
 Adding to the SM a scalar singlet $S$ with interactions to the Higgs described by the potential~\cite{SS} \beq V=\lambda_H \left( H^\dagger H -v^2\right)^2 +\lambda_S \left( S^\dagger S -w^2\right)^2 +2\lambda_{HS} \left( H^\dagger H -v^2\right) \left( S^\dagger S -w^2\right) \eeq the low-energy Higgs quartic coupling is given by $\lambda =\lambda_H-{\lambda_{HS}^2}/{\lambda_S}$ at tree level.
 This model allows to stabilize the SM vacuum compatibly with `finite naturalness' even if the singlet is much above the weak scale, provided that the couplings $\lambda_{HS}$ and $\lambda_S$ are small.
 A singlet with this kind of couplings is present within an attempt of deriving the SM from the framework of non commutative geometry~\cite{Connes}.

 Finally, observations of cosmological inhomogeneities suggest that the full theory incorporates some mechanism for inflation.
 At the moment the connection with the SM is unknown, even at a speculative level.
 A successful inflaton must have a flat potential, which is difficult to achieve in models; at quantum level flatness usually demands small couplings of the inflaton to SM particles.
 An inflaton decoupled from the SM would satisfy `finite naturalness'.
 A free scalar $S$ with mass $M\approx 10^{13}\GeV$ is the simplest inflaton candidate; it satisfies finite naturalness provided that its couplings to the Higgs $\lambda_{HS}$ is smaller than about $10^{-10}$.
+It is interesting to notice that this roughly is the maximal mass compatible with `finite naturalness': at three loops gravity\footnote{We thank A. Arvinataki, S. Dimopoulos and S. Dubovsky for having noticed and pointed to us such effect.} gives a finie correction to the Higgs mass, $\delta m^2 \sim y_t^2 M^6/M_{\rm Pl}^4(4\pi)^6$.

+In general, inflation can occur at lower scales.
 A model of inflation at the weak scale based on a singlet $S$ was proposed in~\cite{EWinflation} and anyhow needs a small coupling to the Higgs to preserve flatness.